Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Store Room Store Room 12 13 156

-When we add an Object with its Properties to Dictionary Object only the Reference (Location Address) of the Class Object is saved in Dictionary Object Item.
+When we add a Class Object with its Properties to a Dictionary Object, only the reference (memory address) of the Class Object is stored in the Dictionary Item—not its actual Property values.

-Next week we will try how to Add, Edit, Update and Delete Class Objects in Dictionary, through Ms-Access Form.
+Next week, we will learn how to add, edit, update, and delete Class Objects in the Dictionary through an MS Access Form.

 MS-ACCESS CLASS MODULE